 - Portfolio of sample curriculum materials, lesson plans, and an analysis and reflection to demonstrate a meaningful impact on student learning or the learning environment.

-- Passing scores on the Illinois Certification tests of Basic Skills, Content Area and Assessment of Professional Teaching.
+- Passing scores on the Illinois Test of Academic Proficiency (TAP), Content Area and Assessment of Professional Teaching.

 - Completion of 50 secondary and 50 elementary field experience hours (by students in K-12 programs only).

 - Minimum of 100 field experience hours in public schools if student teaching assignment is in a private school (no field experience hours can be waived for teaching experience).